Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 The American Federation of Teachers maintains an extensive database of the State-Based Teacher Forgiveness Programs.

-All teachers should investigate loan forgiveness programs in their state and even their school district.
+All teachers should investigate loan forgiveness programs in their state and even within their school district.
 Looking into these programs takes very little time, and the effort could be worth thousands of dollars.

 Student Loan Forgiveness Programs for Lawyers

-Law School Loan Repayment Assistance Programs
+Law School Loan Repayment Assistance Programs (LRAPs)

 The John R. Justice Student Loan Repayment Program

-The John R. Justice Student Loan Repayment Program is a nationwide opportunity that provides loan repayment assistance for state public defenders and state prosecutors.
-Though the federal government created the program, administration occurs at the state level.
+The John R. Justice Student Loan Repayment Program is a nationwide opportunity that offers repayment assistance to local and state prosecutors and local, state, or federal public defenders.

 Employer Forgiveness and Loan Repayment Assistance